 This course affects every aspect of the organization.
 This course addresses how to build measurement strategies for all HR activity so that the impact can be determined.
 A value-adding approach will be taken so that HR practitioners will be able to exhibit an understanding of the business.
-This will include aspects that influence organizational quality, productivity, services, and profitability.
-HR will be assessed as a system within a system.
 Students will learn how to position HR as a strategic partner.
 Prerequisites: HRM 5310.